 Almost.
-The best way to report anonymously is through EthicsPoint, which allows us to ask you for more information while still maintaining your anonymity.
-You are expected to check in at least weekly to see if there are any questions you need to answer.
-You will log on or call in using the report code and password set up when you made the initial report.
+The best way to report anonymously is through EthicsPoint, which can be readily accessed by selecting the "Potential Compliance Issue (PCI)" tile on the Report a Risk Issue landing page on SCAN Central.
+This allows us to ask you for more information while still maintaining your anonymity.
+You are expected to check in regularly to see if there are any questions you need to answer.
+You will be asked to log on or call in using the report code and password set up when you made the initial report.